Advanced Survivorship Strategies

 This option is an array and can contain only strings as items.
 The strings are short names of survivorship strategies described in the tenant's business configuration in the survivorshipStrategies section.

-Note: LUD, OldestValue, and SRC_SYS have constant short names (they canot be redefined), but RecodBase has its own name in the survivorshipStrategies configuration section.
-It is possible to have more than one RecodBase type in the strategies; for example, MyOwnRecodBase1, MyOwnRecodBase2, and so on.
+LUD, OldestValue, and SRC_SYS have constant short names (they canot be redefined), but RecodBase has its own name in the survivorshipStrategies configuration section.
+It is possible to have more than one RecodBase type in the strategies; for example, MyOwnRecodBase1, MyOwnRecodBase2, and so on.LUD- If some values have the same most recent crosswalk, but one (or many) of them has more recent

-• If some values have many crosswalks with the same most recent date, then all of those crosswalks become winners, and all values with those crosswalks become winners as well.
+singleAttributeUpdateDate, then this value becomes only a winner; however, the winner crosswalk remains the same. - If some values have many crosswalks with the same most recent date, then all of those crosswalks become winners, and all values with those crosswalks become winners as well.

-• OldestValue - If some values have many crosswalks with the same oldest create date,then all of those crosswalks become winners, and all values with those crosswalks become winners as well.
+OldestValue- If some values have many crosswalks with the same oldest create date,then all of those crosswalks become winners, and all values with those crosswalks become winners as well.-

-Note: The following points apply only when the advanced behavior feature is disabled or internal fallbacks are triggering.
-When advanced behavior is enabled, fallback mechanisms such as single-value logic or relying on Cassandra update time are not used.
+SRC_SYSNote: The following points apply only when the advanced behavior feature is disabled or internal fallbacks are triggering.
+When advanced behavior is enabled, fallback mechanisms such as single-value logic or relying on Cassandra update time are not used.- If an attribute does not have values from sources in the priority list, then the priority of sources is taken from the source types configuration of the business model.

-• If the strategy is applied to one value only, this value and its crosswalk become the winner, regardless of whether or not this crosswalk has a source from the priority list.
+ov=false). - If the strategy is applied to one value only, this value and its crosswalk become the winner, regardless of whether or not this crosswalk has a source from the priority list.

-• If there are no values with crosswalks from the priority list, the winner value is the value with the most recent Cassandra update time.
+- If there are no values with crosswalks from the priority list, the winner value is the value with the most recent Cassandra update time.
 All crosswalks of this value become winner crosswalks.

-• RecordBase - If there is any value from the attributes considered that has a crosswalk with winner source type, then only crosswalks with this source type become winners, and their values become OV.
-If this condition is not met, then the LUD strategy is applied instead.
+RecordBase- If there is any value from the attributes considered that has a crosswalk with winner source type, then only crosswalks with this source type become winners, and their values become OV.
+If this condition is not met, then theLUDstrategy is applied instead.Note: This point is not relevant if the advanced behavior feature is enabled and there are no internal fallbacks triggering.